Open

 Overview

-The AgriScience Program – Projects provides up to $5 million per project to support pre-commercial research and innovation that advances the agriculture and agri-food sector in Canada.
-Eligible activities focus on applied research and development, technology transfer, and projects aligned with climate change, economic growth, or sector resilience priorities.
+The AgriScience Program – Projects provides up to $5 million per project to support pre-commercial applied science and research and development in the agriculture and agri-food sector.
+Eligible activities include applied research, technology transfer, and projects aligned with the program’s priority areas.

 /100